What Does a Home Health Aide Do?

 Home health workers will need to have training in emergency procedures, learn basic safety techniques, and complete other state-approved health training for home health services.
 In New York, home health aides will also need to complete a competency test and keep up with other certification requirements.

-To provide home health care, home health aides will not need to have extensive educational requirements.
+To provide home care, home health aides will not need to have extensive educational requirements.
 Having a high school diploma is the minimum requirement for education, although some HHAs may have degrees from community colleges.
 Many home health aides are also registered nurses who hold higher degrees as licensed practical nurses.

 Are There Other Requirements To Become an HHA?